Our Opinion: Lawmakers make strides for transparency, equity

 In particular, the refusal of the Democratic majority to consider even modest reforms to rein in the state's runaway public employee retirement costs is nothing short of legislative malpractice.

-Over the coming weeks, on our editorial page and in the news pages of the Portland Tribune, you can expect to find more analysis and exploration into why so many things fell apart.
+Over the coming weeks, in our news and commentary pages, you can expect to find more analysis and exploration into why so many things fell apart.
 Tough questions and a bit of political soul searching, however, should not overshadow the fact that our citizen lawmakers did manage to reach agreement on several important issues that will improve the quality of life for Oregonians.

 Among them were new laws that address two cornerstones of democracy: Governments should operate openly and people should be treated equally.